How to Build an OKX Account Protection Checklist

 • Useful if 2FA setup or Withdrawal whitelist is already on screen but the order still feels unclear.

-• Helpful when you want to sort out Device management and Recovery details before moving deeper into OKX.
+• Helpful when you want to sort out Device management and Recovery materials before moving deeper into OKX.

 Why Start Here

-Account protection most often fails when each security step is done halfway and never becomes one complete chain.
+Account security most often fails when every safeguard is done halfway and never connected into a complete chain.
 Most friction at this stage comes from checking 2FA setup, Withdrawal whitelist and Device management separately instead of as one flow.

 Suggested Path

-1. Put the protections that directly affect login and withdrawals at the top of your checklist, and do not start with secondary settings.
+1. Start by putting the protections that directly affect login and withdrawals at the top of your list instead of beginning with minor settings.

-2. Then review whether your whitelist, device management, and anti-phishing code match the way you currently use the account.
+2. Then verify whether your whitelist, device management, and anti-phishing code match the way you actually use the account.

-3. Prepare recovery details and backup verification methods in advance instead of searching for them only after you are locked out.
+3. Prepare recovery materials and backup verification methods in advance rather than waiting until you are locked out.

 Checks Before You Act